Language

 • Curriculum Vitae

-* For current UM students it is not necessary to upload a recent portrait picture in the MyApplication portal.
+* For current UM students it is not necessary to upload a recent portrait photo in the MyApplication portal.

-** For current UM students it is not necessary to upload this document in the MyApplication portal.
-Unless your passport is not valid on 1 September 2025; in that case you do have to upload a copy of your passport.
-You will be notified of this with a specific task in the MyApplication portal.
+** For current UM students it is not necessary to upload this document in the MyApplication portal unless your passport will not be valid on 1 September 2026.
+In that case, a specific task to upload a copy of your passport will appear in the MyApplication portal.

 The selection process will be conducted by the Admissions Board consisting of at least three members of Maastricht University affiliated with the programme.

-The quality of your application will be evaluated following the order of criteria outlined in Art.
-24 EER.
-Professional experience demonstrating prior knowledge of the areas listed above will be a key factor in the assessment.
+The quality of your application will be evaluated following the order of criteria outlined in the EER, Art.
+24. Professional experience demonstrating prior knowledge of the areas listed above will be a key factor in the assessment.
 In case you have no or limited professional experience, the Board of Admissions will prioritise academic merit and your motivation to follow the programme.